 Over the last couple of years, there’s been a surge in awareness around coeliac disease and gluten intolerance.
 As a result, demand for gluten-free products has increased and quality has vastly improved, with exclusively gluten-free brands such as Udis and Genius appearing in most supermarkets.
 I can’t tell you how much easier this has made life!

 To help you on your way, here are my top 10 can’t-live-without gluten-free products that you’ll pretty much always find in my kitchen:

 - Isabel’s Yorkshire Pudding Mix – hands-down, this makes the best gluten-free Yorkshire puddings (far better than anything I can manage from scratch, anyway).

-- Tesco Free From Fishcakes – these are quite often on a 2 for £3 deal along with the ‘normal’ fishcakes, which makes them an affordable, easy dinner to grab when you just need something that you can stick in the oven.
+- Tesco Free-From Fishcakes – these are quite often on a two for £3 deal along with the ‘normal’ fishcakes, which makes them an affordable, easy dinner to grab when you just need something that you can stick in the oven.